 § 2-417.
-Criminal Procedure: Adjudication (8325).
+Advanced Criminal Procedure (8325).

-(a) Criminal Procedure: Adjudication is an elective course for three semester hours of graded credit.

-- (b) The course shall have a final examination. - (c) In publications, the description of the course shall be approximately as follows:
+- (a) Advanced Criminal Procedure is an elective course for three semester hours of graded credit. - (b) The course shall have a final examination. - (c) In publications, the description of the course shall be approximately as follows:

-This course will cover the prosecution of a criminal case beginning with the decision to prosecute through appeal including state and federal constitutional principles and procedural rules.
-Topics considered include issues related to the Fifth, Sixth and Eighth Amendment issues such as: preliminary hearings, bail, pleas and plea bargaining, jury selection, fair trials, sentencing and judgment, double jeopardy and post conviction relief.
+This course will cover the procedural rules applicable to various stages in the development of a criminal case from pre-trial stages through appeal.
+Coverage will include statutory and other sources of procedural law outside the U.S. Constitution, and may also include rules derived from relevant federal constitutional law, to the extent these are not treated in the Constitutional Criminal Procedure course.
+Topics considered include issues related to search and seizure, privileges, preliminary hearings, bail, pleas and plea bargaining, jury selection, fair trials, sentencing and judgment, double jeopardy and post conviction relief.

-October 22, 004 Revised October 10, 2008
+October 22, 004 Rev. October 10, 2008 Rev. February 4, 2011